Andy Ibáñez Player Props: Tigers vs. Rays

-Andy Ibanez -- batting .300 in his past 10 games -- will be in action for the Detroit Tigers against the Tampa Bay Rays, with Zack Littell on the mound, on August 4 at 6:40 PM ET.
+Andy Ibanez -- 2-for-4 in his last game -- will be in action for the Detroit Tigers against the Tampa Bay Rays, with Tyler Glasnow on the mound, on August 6 at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Pirates.
+He had two hits (going 2-for-4) in his most recent appearance against the Rays.

 Andy Ibáñez Game Info & Props vs. the Rays